Codex

 London, United Kingdom

-A set of styles, components and patterns to help teams across UK government create user-centered digital services.
+An open-source design system that provides styles, components, and patterns to help UK government teams build consistent, user-centered digital services.

 FreeOpen source